codewithheeren/Interview_Questions/Tools/GIT.md

 26. How do you push changes to a remote repository in Git?
 27. How do you pull changes from a remote repository to your local repository in Git?
 28. What is the difference between Git merge and Git rebase?
+29. How to sink new updates from remote master branch to local master branch?
+30. How do you revert a commit in Git?
+31. What is the difference between Git pull and Git fetch?

 <!--
 1. Check the git version: git --version